nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Listing all clients : `list`

-Lists the entire list of clients in the list.
+Lists the entire list of clients in I4I.

 Format: `list`